ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-data-types/index.md

 <grid-example title='Excel Data Types' name='excel-export-data-types' type='generated' options='{ "enterprise": true, "exampleHeight": 200 }'></grid-example>

 ## Dates

 When exporting dates to Excel format, you should use an Excel Style with `dataType="DateTime"`.
-The `DateTime` format only accepts dates in `ISO Format`, therefore, in order to get this to work, all dates need to be provided in the `yyyy-mm-ddThh:mm:ss` format.
-If your dates are not in ISO format, you should use the `processCellCallback` method to convert them.
-By default, these values are displayed as number, as demonstrated in [Data Types](/excel-export/#example-data-types).
-To make these numbers look like a regular date, the Excel Style should be combined with the `numberFormat` Excel Style.
+The DateTime format only accepts dates in ISO Format, so all date values need to be provided in the `yyyy-mm-ddThh:mm:ss` format.

+If your date values are not in ISO format, please use the `processCellCallback` method to convert them.
+As demonstrated in example above, by default Excel displays these date values as numbers.
+To format these numbers like regular dates in Excel, please enter a numberFormat value containing the desired date value format in the Excel Style as shown below:

 <snippet>
 const gridOptions = {